Only a few IKEA blinds can be cut to size. The most popular ones are smart models like:

-IKEA SCHOTTIS blinds fixes
+IKEA SCHOTTIS BLINDS FIXES

-But sometimes, it just doesn’t stick well (like on my orange peel wall) or it will peel off after some time.
-My quick fix is to use a tension rod (which I got from Daiso).
+But sometimes, it just doesn’t stick well (like on my orange peel wall), or it will peel off after some time.
+My quick fix here is to use a tension rod (which I got from Daiso).

-The staples don’t look great, but it’s not very noticeable from far.
-I’m fine with it as it took me less than 2 minutes to get it over with, so it will have to do for now.
+The staples don’t look great, but it’s not very noticeable from a distance either.
+It’s also a remarkably quick fix that took me less than 2 minutes to get over with, so it will have to do for now.